SSWConsulting/SSW.Rules.Content/rules/powerbi-report-usage/rule.md

 Usage Metrics Report dataset contains data for the last 30 days and refreshes daily.

 The report contains 4 pages:
-- **Report usage** – shows such information as number of report open requests and views per user or per page.
+- **Report usage** – Shows such information as number of report open requests and views per user or per page
-- **Report performance** – shows trends of Open Report actions.
+- **Report performance** – Shows trends of Open Report actions
-- **Report list** – show the list of all reports in the workspace and their metrics.
+- **Report list** – Shows the list of all reports in the workspace and their metrics
-- **FAQ** – shows the answers to frequently asked questions about Usage Metrics Report.
+- **FAQ** – Shows the answers to frequently asked questions about Usage Metrics Report

 ## Customize Usage Metrics Report